 Stage 1: Site Works

 Depending on the type of land you’ve purchased will influence what amount of site works get completed.
-If may buy a new lot from a new land estate, the site works are likely to be less than if you buy a sloping sub divided lot.
+If you buy a new lot from a new land estate, the site works are likely to be less than if you buy a sloping sub-divided lot.
 Site works may involve demolishing an existing home or building retaining walls and flattening the surface to prepare it for construction.

 Stage 2: Slab Down

 The slab down stage is when the concrete slab gets poured.
 This forms the foundation of the home.
 All foundation plumbing works are prepped before the slab is poured.

 At this point, the external and internal brick walls are constructed and electricians, plumbers, and engineers install essential wiring and pipes for power, water and gas.

 This is when your house really starts to look like a house.
 This is when the roof gets put on – this might be with either roof tiles or Colorbond steel.
 With your roof on, your house will also get gutters added.

 Stage 5: Lockup

 This is the stage when all your doors and windows can be locked.
 As your home is now secure, plumbers, electricians, tilers and carpenters can complete their work.